ICML-anon/rllab/docs/user/implement_algo_advanced.rst

     paths = parallel_sampler.collect_paths()

-The returned :code:`paths` is a list of dictionaries with keys :code:`rewards`, :code:`observations`, :code:`actions`, :code:`pdists`, where :code:`pdists`
+The returned :code:`paths` is a list of dictionaries with keys :code:`rewards`, :code:`observations`, :code:`actions`, :code:`env_infos`, and :code:`agent_infos`.
-contains minimally sufficient information about each action distribution.
-For a gaussian distribution with diagonal variance, this would be the means and standard deviations.
+The latter two, :code:`env_infos` and :code:`agent_infos` are in turn dictionaries, whose values are numpy arrays of the environment and agent (policy) information per time step stacked together. :code:`agent_infos` will contain at least information that would be returned by calling :code:`policy.dist_info()`.
+For a gaussian distribution with diagonal variance, this would be the means and (log) standard deviations.

-After collecting the trajectories, the :code:`obtain_samples` method in the :code:`BatchPolopt` class computes the empirical returns and advantages by using the baseline specified through command line arguments (we'll talk about this below).
+After collecting the trajectories, the :code:`process_samples` method in the :code:`BatchPolopt` class computes the empirical returns and advantages by using the baseline specified through command line arguments (we'll talk about this below).
 Then it trains the baseline using the collected data, and